 Q: How do I find my Hytale folder quickly?

 A: Press Win + R, type %appdata%\Hytale\UserData, and press Enter.
-This opens your Hytale user data folder directly.
+That opens your Hytale user data folder directly.